 Accommodations for Students with Disabilities

 CLEP requires documentation of a disability in order to provide an administration with testing accommodations.
 Texas State students with disabilities who may require accommodations must contact the Office of Disability Services (512.245.3451) prior to taking the test.
 Verification of disability will be required.
-All examinees who require accommodations must complete an Exam Request Form to test at our facility at least two weeks prior to the desired exam date by clicking here.
+All examinees who require accommodations must complete an Accommodated Testing Request Form to test at our facility at least two weeks prior to the desired exam date by clicking here.
 Requests will be processed within two business days.

 Awarding Credit for CLEP